 Stable internet connection

-The third session - April 4th till April 8th, 2022 - is 2 days of Pitching training with Michaela Sabo and the Pitching session of projects of all the participants to an international jury.
+The third session - By the end of May 2023 KinoLab will hold two-days of Pitching training with Michaela Sabo and the Pitching session of projects of all the participants to an international jury.
 The session will follow up with one-to-one meetings to get individual feedback.

-The jury will select a winner (winners) of the pitching sessionThe winner will be granted the amount of 1000USD (500 each in case there are two winners) to assist in the further development of their project.
+The jury will select a winner of the pitching sessionThe winner will be granted the amount of 500USD to assist in the further development of their project.

 Nino Orjonikidze is a Georgian documentary filmmaker – author of several award-winning documentaries, including English Teacher, Altzaney, The Bridge, A Tunnel, a co-production with ARTE/ZDF, premiered at IDFA in 2019.
 It has won several awards at different film festivals including the Grand Prix at Trento Film Festival, Makedox, DokuBaku.
 After teaching Documentary film at GIPA for the last 10 years and curating short documentary film production at Chai Khana Media platform for the last 7 years, Nino is well acquainted with the regional documentary film scene.
 Herself alumni of many interesting training initiatives including EsoDoc, she is now tutoring internationally, be it international exchange academic programs or training initiatives.
 Nino runs a production company Artefact Production focusing on the production of creative documentary films.
 She studied journalism, video production, and documentary film at Goldsmiths, University of London (MA), and Tbilisi State University (BA).